quicwg/base-drafts/draft-ietf-quic-transport.md

 : The maximum ACK delay is an integer value indicating the maximum amount of time in milliseconds by which the endpoint will delay sending acknowledgments.
 This value should include the receiver's expected delays in alarms firing.
-For example, if a receiver specifies a 5ms max_ack_delay and alarms commonly fire up to 1ms late, then it should set a timer for 4ms.
+For example, if a receiver sets a timer for 5ms and alarms commonly fire up to 1ms late, then it should send a max_ack_delay of 6ms.
 If this value is absent, a default of 25 milliseconds is assumed.

 disable_migration (0x000c):